markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 they selected.
 Bugfixes, localization improvements, and compatible additions can still be shipped through bundled ruleset updates according to the selected update policy.

-## Crafting Later

-Crafting should be part of the ruleset eventually, but it should wait until the base rules, items, classes, and tools are stable.

-When added, crafting should use the same ruleset source of truth for:

-- professions
-- recipes
-- reagents
-- tools
-- stations
-- skill requirements
-- outputs
-- quality rules

-The important decision now is to reserve a clear home for crafting without blocking the v1 foundation.